DIALOGUE FROM THE EIR FORUM, NATIONAL PRESS CLUB

 Visas for al-Qaeda

 Question: I’m Mike Springmann.
 I’m not sure whether I have a question or a couple of statements.
-I would dispute the analysis of the Middle East, based on , Visas for al-Qaeda: CIA Handouts That Rocked the World.
+I would dispute the analysis of the Middle East, based on my book, Visas for al-Qaeda: CIA Handouts That Rocked the World.
 It basically talked about how the United States has created an organized terrorist group, that once was the mujahideen, then was rebranded as al-Qaeda, and is now rebranded as ISIL.
 And the problems with the Middle East stem from the United States and its repressive allies in the area, recruiting arming, financing, and training these people.

 And they were carefully connected, I think, to be driven into Europe, through Turkey, another one of America’s repressive allies, and Frau Merkel said, “Y’all come,” and they did!
 There’d been a steady trickle in the past from North Africa, thanks to America’s Libya policies.
 But now it’s North Africa, the Middle East, and all over the world.
 And they’re in Germany, they’re welcomed with opened arms; from what I can see, the hope of driving down wages, or at least preventing them from rising.
 They will be used to split the natives apart from one another; they will be used to create hate between the Christian Europeans and the Muslims and the Arabs, which has been done.